fyrox-book/fyrox-book.github.io/src/tutorials/platformer/part1.md

 your project.

 Let's start filling the scene.
 Run the editor and remove all content from the generated scene.
-Since we're making a 2D game, switch the editor's camera mode to `Orthographic` at the right top corner of the scene preview window.
+Since we're making a 2D game, switch the editor's camera mode to `2D` at the top toolbar of the scene preview window.
 Now we need to populate the scene with some objects, we'll start by adding a simple ground block.
 Right-click on `__ROOT__` of the scene in `World Viewer` and select `Add Child -> Physics2D -> Rigid Body`.
 This will create a rigid body for the ground block, select the rigid body, and set `Body Type` to `Static` in `Inspector`, by doing this we're telling the physics engine that our ground block should not move